Lizhong-Liu/GFPP_DiD/README.md

 #### Deliverables
 The following list exhibits potential deliverables of our project:
 - Descriptive analysis of the socio-economic development level of Los Angeles;
-- RDD results (presented in tables), including baseline regression results and discontinuity regression results;
+- Difference-in-Difference results (presented in tables), including baseline regression results and discontinuity regression results;
-- Data visualization of the baseline regressions and RDD;
+- Data visualization of the baseline regressions and the DiD results;
 - Mapping of the school district adopting GFPP throughout LA, together with the income level (suggesting with different shades).